 Enable Edit all group experiences for roles that should have editing permission.
 Remember to click Save Changes for each role that you change.

-In Studio's Manage Collaborators window for any group-owned experience, eligible roles display Edit permission but are muted to indicate that you can't change the permission level from Studio.
+In Studio's Manage Collaborators window for any group-owned game, eligible roles display Edit permission but are muted to indicate that you can't change the permission level from Studio.

-For user-owned experiences, you can grant Play access to any user or group, but you can only grant Edit permission to Roblox friends.
+For user-owned games, you can grant Play access to any user or group, but you can only grant Edit permission to Roblox friends.

-To give Edit permission to a friend for an experience that you own:
+To give Edit permission to a friend for a game that you own:

-With the experience open in Studio, click the Collaborate button in the upper-right corner.
+With the game open in Studio, click the Collaborate button on the right side of the mezzanine bar.

 Type into the search bar at the top to search for a collaborator to add.
-A dropdown appears listing matching collaborators, with friends indicated by the Friend label below their name.
+A dropdown appears listing matching collaborators, with friends indicated by the Friend label.
 Select the collaborator to add.

-Those who have permission to edit an experience can join a collaborative session as follows:
+Those who have permission to edit a game can join a collaborative session as follows:

 Navigate to the Creator Dashboard.

-Locate the experience depending on whether it's group-owned or user-owned.
+Locate the game depending on whether it's group-owned or user-owned.

-Hover over the experience to collaborate on and click the Edit in Studio button.
+Hover over the game's tile and click the Edit in Studio button to collaborate.

 While working in a collaborative session, you can see the current collaborators in the upper-right corner of Studio, each with a unique assigned color that's consistent across all collaborators' devices.